swannodette/swannodette.github.com/_posts/2013-03-09-logic-programming-is-underrated.md

 than Mark's optimized list comprehension version without any change to the order of the rules.

-Admittedly, Mark's version wins on the readability and concisions fronts due to the moving between keywords and integers in my code.
+Admittedly, Mark's version wins on the readability and concision fronts due to the moving between keywords and integers in my code.
 This could be avoided with support for CLP(Set) which is on the roadmap for core.logic and I sketch my ideal puzzle solution near the